 From the time in 1975 when the General Synod passed the motion that there were no fundamental objections to the ordination of women yet failed to pass a second motion asking for the legal barriers to be removed, it had been a long, long battle for equal rights.

-We're not great fans of religion, but we do love equality.
+As a humanist, I'm not a huge fan of religion, but I do love equality.
 And so we're toasting those 32 pioneers, and the others who came after them, with a Bishop, that splendidly warming combination of port, juice, spices and hot water.

 Les Misérables debuted in 1980 at the Palais des Soprts in Paris, before moving to London five years later.
 In 1987 on this very day, Les Misérables opened on Broadway where it went on to win eight Tony Awards.